Alain Rochat

-Alain Rochat (born 1 February 1983) is a retired footballer who played as a defender.
+Alain Rochat (born 1 February 1983) is a former professional footballer who played as a full-back.
 Born in Canada, he represented Switzerland internationally.

 Club career

 Switzerland

 Rochat was born in Canada but his family moved to Switzerland when he was two years old.
-He began his career at Yverdon Sport FC in 1999 before moving to BSC Young Boys in 2002.
+He began his career at Yverdon-Sport in 1999 before moving to Young Boys in 2002.
 His play with Young Boys led to a move to French side Rennes in 2005.

-Seeing limited action with the French side, Rochat returned to Switzerland joining top side Zürich in time for the 2006 campaign.
+Seeing limited action with the French side, Rochat returned to Switzerland joining top side FC Zürich in time for the 2006 campaign.
 Rochat was part of the FC Zürich side that won Swiss Super League championship titles during the 2006–07 and 2008–09 campaigns.
 Having become a prominent member of FC Zurich, he signed a new four-year contract with the club.
 In 2010, Rochat and FC Zürich reached the group stage of the UEFA Champions League, where they faced Spanish giants Real Madrid, Italian powerhouse AC Milan, and France's Olympique de Marseille in Group C.